suhasmaddali/Youtube-Video-Analysis/README.md

 * The least viewed category of videos were __"Travel & Events"__ compared to the other categories based on the analysis.
 * A large number of comments were also given to __"Music"__ category videos compared to the others.
 The second best number of comments were given to __"Gaming"__ category videos.
 * A large amount of data was included for the year __"2018"__ compared to the hear __"2017"__ respectively.
 Therefore, we should be able to get a good estimate of the trends in __YouTube videos__ more accurately compared to the other categories.
+* There was a good correlation between the number of comments given to videos and the total number of views.
+This is true in real-life as well because we know that the higher the number of views, the more would the comments be for the most part.
+This was being reflected in the data as well.

 ## 👉 Directions to download the repository and run the notebook